avyan-k/MAIS-202-F2023-ASL-Processing/documentation.md

     - Changing 3 to 64 kernel in the initial convolutional layer

-    - Changing 3 to ... dense layers

     - Changing 8 to 1024 neurons per dense layers

     - Changing 3 to 4 convolutional layers in network

+    - Changing 100 to 8 batch size

 # Current Status: